joseph-el/42_get_next_line/README.md

 ---

 ## 💡 About Project
-> _This project is writing by two form  1 using linked list 2 using arrays
+> _This project is writing by two form  1 using linked list 2 using arrays._

 > _The aim of this project is to make you code a function that returns a line, read from a file descriptor._